Supplier Code of Conduct

-Zimmermann requires that working conditions in its supply chain are safe, that workers are treated lawfully and with respect and dignity, and that manufacturing processes are environmentally responsible.
-This Supplier Code of Conduct (Code) is based on the Ethical Trading Initiative (ETI) code and sets out the required standards and conditions of doing business with Zimmermann.
+Zimmermann requires that working conditions in its supply chain are safe, that workers are treated lawfully and with respect, and that manufacturing processes are environmentally responsible.
+This Supplier Code of Conduct (Code) is based on the Ethical Trading Initiative code, and sets out the required standards and conditions of doing business with Zimmermann.

-As a valued supplier, Zimmermann requires that you understand the terms of this Code and implement policies and procedures to ensure that our business and our supply chains are meeting the standards of the Code and are compliant in all aspects.
-Breaches of this Code will lead to immediate review of our relationship and may result in the ending of that relationship at our discretion.
+As a valued supplier, Zimmermann requires that you understand the terms of this Code, and implement policies and procedures to ensure that their business and its supply chains are meeting the standards of the Code and compliant in all aspects.

-You must conduct your business with honesty and integrity and be committed to the highest standards of ethical conduct.
-You must not engage in, encourage or permit bribery, corruption, extortion, embezzlement or any other method of obtaining an undue or improper advantage.
+You must conduct your business with honesty, fairness and integrity and be committed to the highest standards of ethical conduct.
+You must not engage in bribery, corruption, criminal activity, fraud or any other method of obtaining an undue or improper advantage.

-You must uphold the human rights of workers and treat them with dignity and respect, as understood by the international community.
-To that end, you must ensure that workers are afforded the highest level of protection offered either under local law or the ETI principles embodied in this Code.
-Zimmermann prohibits any form of modern slavery from its suppliers and their downstream suppliers.
+You must uphold the human rights of workers, and treat them with dignity and respect, as understood by the international community.
+To that end, you must ensure that workers are afforded the higher level of protection offered either under local law or the ETI principles embodied in this Code.
 This obligation applies to all workers of any kind regardless of place of work or the nature of your relationship.

 Child labour must not be used